 Lung volume reduction surgery could offer relief.
 This innovative procedure removes parts of the lungs damaged by emphysema, improving blood flow, lung capacity and (most importantly) your quality of life.

 The Ohio State Wexner Medical Center is a leader in lung volume reduction surgery, or LVRS.
 Our program was the first in the nation to receive a certification of distinction from The Joint Commission, the group that certifies and accredits healthcare organizations, and we were one of 17 centers nationwide that participated in a five-year research study that examined the risks, benefits and appropriate selection criteria for lung volume reduction surgery.
 The Centers for Medicare & Medicaid Services also selected Ohio State as a location to provide the procedure.

 If you need help quitting smoking or losing weight in order to become eligible for lung volume reduction surgery screening, Ohio State has programs that can help.
-Contact the Lung Center's Smoking Cessation Clinic at (614) 293-4925, or review our surgical and nonsurgical weight management programs.
+Contact the Lung Center's Smoking Cessation Clinic, or review our surgical and nonsurgical weight management programs.

-If you meet these initial criteria, you will have to undergo several tests performed at Ohio State to determine if you are a good candidate for lung volume reduction surgery.
+If you meet these initial criteria, you will have to undergo several tests performed at Ohio State to further determine if you are a good candidate for lung reduction surgery.
 These evaluations include:

 Patients who do qualify as a candidate for surgery must also participate in an extensive pulmonary rehabilitation program before and after surgery.